19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 PCs get [XP](Experience%20Points.md) primarily by passively absorbing magic.
 This is what allows them to gain [Abilities](../Chosen%20Statistics/Ability%20Scores.md) so much faster than, say, a wizard studying alone in their tower getting no new items.
 Making your own spell scrolls or potions does not count as finding magic items, you already have that magic.
 ## Session Method (Story Games)
 This optional [XP](Experience%20Points.md) rule is as follows.
 It is better suited for less lethal games.
-- The referee awards 1-5 [XP](Experience%20Points.md) at the end of the session based on how successful the party was that session, however this campaign defines success.
+- The GM awards 1-5 [XP](Experience%20Points.md) at the end of the session based on how successful the party was that session, however this campaign defines success.
 	- [XP](Experience%20Points.md) rewards of 3 or 4 should be how much a competent group usually gets.
 	- 5 [XP](Experience%20Points.md) is reserved for especially impactful sessions
 	- 1 [XP](Experience%20Points.md) is reserved for the party's worst defeats.
-	- This allows flexibility of what success for a given party looks like and puts the referee and players on the same page for how close they are to leveling up.
+	- This allows flexibility of what success for a given party looks like and puts the GM and players on the same page for how close they are to leveling up.
 	- This also removes any fuss over minor [XP](Experience%20Points.md) squabbles since it happens at the end of the session and is easily calculated.
 - PCs level up at 10 [XP](Experience%20Points.md) and resets to 0.
 - [XP](Experience%20Points.md) should get harder to acquire as PCs get to higher levels.